Welcome to Speech and Language!

 What types of speech and language disorders affect school-age children?

-Children may experience one or more of the following disorders:
+Children may experience difficulties in one or more of the areas:

-- Fluency disorders – difficulty with flow of speech that may include hesitations, repetitions and prolongations of sounds or words
+- Fluency – Difficulty with flow of speech that may include hesitations, repetitions and prolongations of sounds or words

-- Voice disorders – quality of voice that may include hoarseness, nasality, volume
+- Voice – quality of voice that may include hoarseness, nasality, volume

 Do speech-language disorders affect learning?